prokube/CollabOS/docs/docs/characters.md

 5 ──prompt
 ```
 ### ``¶`` Line break
-It represents the end of a line
+Represents the end of a line
 ```
 My name is:¶wamu_M
 ```
 ### ``¤`` Error code
-it's followed by 3 numbers that represent an error (check the [error codes documentation](https://github.com/wamuM/docs/blob/master/Scratch/error_codes.md))
+This character is followed by 3 numbers that represent an error code (check the [error codes documentation](https://github.com/wamuM/docs/blob/master/Scratch/error_codes.md))
 ```
 ! exit
 ¤103